 This wonder of urban planning was created to show off the might of the first Persian Empire – Achaemenid Empire.

-One of the best governed empires in the ancient world was the first Persian Empire – Achaemenid Empire (sometimes around 550 – 330 BC).
-This period was the zenith of Persian civilization, laying a firm basis for the identity and awareness of present day Iranians.
-It has left huge impact on world culture – also Western civilization.
+One of the best-governed empires in the ancient world was the first Persian Empire – Achaemenid Empire (sometimes around 550 – 330 BC).
+This period was the zenith of Persian civilization, laying a firm basis for the identity and awareness of present-day Iranians.
+It has left a huge impact on world culture – also Western civilization.
 The empire in many aspects was a predecessor of Greek and Roman empires.

 The end of the empire was brought by another distinguished personality – Alexander the Great, who conquered the capitals of Persia – Persepolis, Susa, and Ecbatana – in 331 – 330 BC.